 Land Use - Wind Power

 Wind power, like most resources can be scarce and valuable.
-The Ministry of Forests, Lands and Natural Resource Operations is responsible for managing the allocation of Crown land resources for wind power on behalf of the Province of British Columbia.
+The Ministry of Forests, Lands, Natural Resource Operations and Rural Development is responsible for managing the allocation of Crown land resources for wind power on behalf of the Province of British Columbia.

-Both the Ministry of Forests, Lands and Natural Resource Operations and the Ministry of Energy and Mines, as the provincial lead on alternative energy programs, are committed to working with industry and other key agencies to enable a coordinated approach to the development of wind power projects which seeks to balance industry and broad provincial interests.
+Both the Ministry of Forests, Lands, Natural Resource Operations and Rural Development and the Ministry of Energy, Mines and Petroleum Resources, as the provincial lead on alternative energy programs, are committed to working with industry and other key agencies to enable a coordinated approach to the development of wind power projects which seeks to balance industry and broad provincial interests.
 Land use and operational policies of other agencies, including BC Hydro are also applicable where their legislation provides for jurisdictional responsibility.

-The Ministry of Forests, Lands and Natural Resource Operations is the lead agency for the regulatory review of Crown land wind power project proposals below 50 megawatts (MW).
+The Ministry of Forests, Lands, Natural Resource Operations and Rural Development is the lead agency for the regulatory review of Crown land wind power project proposals below 50 megawatts (MW).
 The Environmental Assessment Office (EAO) will lead the review for projects that exceed the 50MW.

 In addition to reading the information on this webpage, the following documents should be reviewed prior to submitting your application: